Warren Buffett reigns supreme as the greatest investor in history, with a personal fortune of close to $70 billion.

 Just as a way of background…

-I gained a similar insight from our premier property event – our 5 day Wealth Retreat, which we’re holding at the end of May.
+I gained a similar insight from our premier property event – our 5 day Wealth Retreat, which we’re holding in just over 2 months time

 One of the lessons I’ve learned is: